SJTF/SJT/SPEC.md

 * Always represent array of objects as nested headers: `[['key1', 'key2']]`
 * For deeply nested structures, walk the structure depth-first and wrap arrays of objects accordingly.
 * Always ensure `data` mirrors the `header` shape, in both structure and order.
+* `[null]` in header indicates a primitive array
+* Header always maps directly to data layout
+* All data arrays are wrapped once, even for primitive values
+* Mixed types in primitive arrays are discouraged and not supported

 ---